LambdAurora/lambdaurora.github.io/src/tutorials/c/pointer_arithmetic.md

-# C - Pointer Arithmetic
+# C - Pointers and their arithmetic

 <!--description:Learn about C pointers and their arithmetic.-->